danpaul/postulation/README.md

 * Add input sanitization and validation to back end
 * Add dynamic config for API url to front end
 * Add prod build for front end
+* Validate that new paths have atleast two nodes